By Dr. Ritu Krishnatreye, B.H.M.S.

 Fortunately, back pain caused by constipation is treatable, simply by preventing constipation.
 Here are some easy ways to loosen up stool and prevent constipation.

 Water is an important factor for avoiding constipation.
 Drink plenty of water to keep the body hydrated.
-Water helps in softening of fecal matter, and soft stool is easier to eliminate.
+Water helps in the softening of fecal matter, and soft stool is easier to eliminate.

 Both soluble and insoluble fiber are extremely good for the body.
 Fiber-rich foods act as natural laxative, and facilitate easy excretion of fecal matter.